Director - Physiotherapist

 I have been very fortunate to have worked alongside and mentored by some of Melbourne's leading Pain Physicians and Australia's leading pain minds (well, let's be honest, Australia's leading pain minds are the World's leading pain minds.
 We are so lucky!).
 My colleagues and teachers continue to deepen and broaden my passion within the ever-growing world of the pain sciences and together we are just touching the surface of what is possible.

-In addition to my private practice work, I'm energised and grateful to be involved with teaching at the Neuro Orthopeadic Institute () and be a part of an NHMRC clinical trial in knee Osteoarthritis.
+In addition to my private practice work, I'm energised and grateful to be a member of the faculty of the Neuro Orthopeadic Institute (www.noigroup.com) teaching, and learning from other incredibly inspiring health and medical professionals.